-You get a lot for your money with Malbecs as their quality is really high and usually don’t cost a lot of money.
-Malbec wines come from two major places in the world: Argentina, about 75% of the world’s Malbec come from there, and from France.
-The rest of it is planted in Chile, Uruguay, and New Zealand.
-Malbecs do grow in other wine regions but in these two countries are where you’re going to find the majority of them.
+Argentine wine industry produces about 75% of the world’s Malbec.
+The rest of it is planted in Chile, Uruguay, South Africa, and New Zealand.
+Malbecs do grow in other wine regions but Argentina and France are the two countries where you’re going to find the majority of them.
 For this reason, Malbec can be called an Argentine wine.

 Hot days, cool nights

 They were brought to Argentina in the mid-1800s and it is clear that this grape variety does very well in Argentina.
 Since a lot of the vineyards, where the Malbec was planted, are located at very high altitudes.
 It is important to note that Malbecs are best when they have hot days and cool nights.
-And this high altitude in Argentina gives Malbecs hot days to ripen and cool nights to form a lot of acidities.
-At higher temperatures go down helping to maintain acid in the grapes and the finished wines but also with high altitudes come greater swings between daytime high temperatures and nighttime low temperatures.
-And these very low nighttime temperatures also help to slow down a process called respiration.
-That happens at night and consumes organic compounds in the grapes.
+And this high altitude in Argentina gives them hot days to ripen and cool nights to form a lot of acidities.
+Higher temperatures help to maintain the acid in grapes and the finished wines, and also at high altitudes it comes greater swings between daytime high temperatures and nighttime low temperatures.
+Nevertheless, these very low nighttime temperatures also help to slow down a process called respiration.
+This happens at night and consumes organic compounds in the grapes.
 Slowing down respiration results in grapes with greater aroma, color, and flavor intensity.
 The high altitude also exposes grapes to more solar radiation causes the grape skins to thicken.
-Overall these thicken skins lead to greater tannin structure in the wine.
+Overall these thicken skins lead to greater tannic structure in the wine.